sebastienlindqvist/TwinCAT-3.1.4026-notes/README.md

 # TwinCAT 3.1.4026 Notes
 Date :  24/9/2025
-This is a personal repo for personal use relating to TwinCAT 3.1.4026, I'm adding it here so other people can read it as well.
-This repo is not officially Beckhoff.
+This is a personal repo for personal use relating to TwinCAT 3.1.4026, I'm adding it here so other people can read it as well. **This repo is not officially Beckhoff**.
 If you do need further help with TwinCAT, please contact your local Beckhoff Subsidiary/Representatives.

 ### - Content:
 - Migration via Command Line